sjhunton/jekyll-folio/_posts/2015-12-31-post-template-how-to.md

 ---
 layout: post
-title: Post Title
+title: A Template Post
-description: A basic template post.
+description: A basic template post. # A description is optional.
-categories: jekyll blogging how-to
+categories: jekyll blogging how-to # Categories are optional.
+# Categories are, sadly, case-sensitive, so you should get in the habit of only using lowercase tags.
 ---
 This is a basic template post, as well as a markdown how-to.